-Eligibilty Procedure
+Eligibility Procedure

 - a.
-Academic eligibility will be determined weekly - b.
-All grades will be cumulative withing each nine (9) week period - c.
-Teachers will report any failing grades to the athletic director by the last day of the school week. - d.
-The athletic office will provide the ineligibibility list to sponsors, coaches, and teacher every Friday during the season.
+Academic eligibility will be determined weekly. - b.
+All grades will be cumulative within each nine (9) week period. - c.
+Teachers grades will be updated within a week of assignment submission. - d.
+The athletic office will provide the ineligibility list to sponsors, coaches, and teachers every Friday during the season.

 Academic Warning A student who is failing one (1) subject will be placed on Academic Warning.
-The student may participate in practice, competitions, and events following a mandatory, tutoring program.
+The student may participate in practice, competitions, and events following a mandatory tutoring program.

 - a.
-A student that falls into Academic Warning must attend study session until such a time that the student attains a passing grade in the subject. - b.
+A student that falls into Academic Warning must attend study sessions until such a time that the student attains a passing grade in the subject. - b.
 A student's progress towards academic proficiency will be monitored on a weekly basis by the principal or designee - c.
 A student failing to fulfill the requirements of his/her academic warning status will be declared ineligible for the following week.
 (Sunday-Saturday) - d.
 A student who is failing one (1) subject for ten (10) weeks will require additional intervention by the school district.